-• In-Class Essays:
+In-Class Essays:

-Up to two in-class essays will be assigned during the semester.
-First, the chapter covering the format and requirements of the essay will be covered in class.
-Then, the student will be asked to complete prewriting/planning in order to write the essay in class on the assigned day.
+Two in-class essays will be assigned during the semester.
+First, the material covering the format and requirements of the essays will be covered in class.
+Then, the student will be asked to complete a prewriting/planning and write the essay in-class on assigned days.
 Each essay has specific content and organization requirements; however, grammar and mechanics requirements are the same for all writing.
 If a student misses a class period when the essay is to be written, the student must set up an appointment with the professor to discuss a time to write the essay.
-Any assigned in-class essay must be completed within a week of the original due date.
+The in-class essay must be completed within a week of the original due date.

-• Out-of-Class Essays:
+Submitting Final Out-of-Class Essays: